ktonon/two-medium-model/README.md

 the biomechanics and scaling limits of ancient organisms, concluding that Earth's surface gravity must have been significantly weaker in the past.
-This implies not merely a smaller planetary radius, but a smaller planetary mass---a crucial distinction, because it separates two fundamentally different expansion models.
+This implies not merely a smaller planetary radius, but a smaller planetary mass—a crucial distinction, because it separates two fundamentally different expansion models.
 A radius-only expansion (constant mass) would produce stronger gravity in the past, whereas Hurrell's findings point toward an expansion driven by increasing mass over time.
-This independent line of evidence aligns more closely with frameworks---such as 2MM---that allow for internal matter generation rather than geometric inflation alone.
+This independent line of evidence aligns more closely with frameworks—such as 2MM—that allow for internal matter generation rather than geometric inflation alone.

 # Cosmology in an Infinite Medium